OpenHFT/Chronicle-Map/docs/compatibility.md

-Semantics and actual effects of API calls might change between Chronicle Map versions with [different "minor" number](versioning.md), e. g. default serialization forms of key or value objects of some types could change, "high level" configurations in `ChronicleMapBuilder` could produce Chronicle Map instances with different properties, etc. Such changes should be documented in release notes.
+Semantics and actual effects of API calls might change between Chronicle Map versions with [different "minor" number](versioning.md), e. g. default serialization forms of key or value objects of some types could change, "high level" configurations in `ChronicleMapBuilder` could produce Chronicle Maps with different "low level" configurations, etc. Such changes should be documented in release notes.

 ### Persistence File Binary Form

-A persisted Chronicle Map instance (a binary file), produced by a production release of the library, should be accessible and updatable by any subsequent production release of the library in 3.x branch, unless the older version has bugs that lead to data corruption.
+A persisted Chronicle Map store (a binary file), produced by a production release of the library, should be accessible and updatable by any subsequent production release of the library in 3.x branch, unless the older version has bugs that lead to data corruption.